 The global prevalence of dementia is 46.8 million people.
 This number is expected to increase to 131.5 million by 2050.
 Much of the increase will disproportionately affect lower and middle income countries, where, in 2015, 58% of all people with dementia lived.
 It is estimated that this figure will rise to 63% in 2030 and 68% in 2050 due to rising life expectancy.

 An increase in mental illness and substance use disorders is known to have driven recent increases in years lived with disability.
 In 2010, on a global level, mental and substance use disorders accounted for 7·4% of all disability-adjusted life years and 22.9% of all years lived with disability, making it the leading cause of YLDs worldwide.

 Age is linked to increasing difficulties in functioning; as populations age, the prevalence of disability will increase.
 Globally, disability prevalence is estimated to be 12% for working age adults and 39% among the elderly.
 Evidence from Haiti suggests that disability prevalence was relatively low up until the age of 40, and increased dramatically for older people.
 Age was found to be a more significant driver of disability than the earthquake of 2010.

 Globally, women have a higher prevalence of disability than men.
 For some disabilities, such as dementia, the gender specific prevalence is not expected to vary over time, with population ageing driving projected increases.
-Women are known to have a higher prevalence for other types of disability, such as blindness (56%), severe visual impairment (55%), and mild visual impairment (54%).
+Some disabilities are more common among women than men.
+These include blindness (56%), severe visual impairment (55%), and mild visual impairment (54%).
 For other disabilities the reverse is observed.
 For example, more men are affected by disabling hearing loss (56%).